Dr. Karine Côté, Psy.D., C.Psych., Partner

 My therapeutic style is primarily based on a humanistic approach, integrating techniques from gestalt and object relations psychotherapy, emotion-focused therapy (EFT), and cognitive-behavioural therapy (CBT).

-Specifically, I have had the chance to apply my expertise in psychological assessment and psychotherapy by working in community mental health, hospital and private practice settings, including the Centre for Psychological Services at l’Université du Québec en Outaouais and the Montfort Hospital at their Clinical Health Psychology Services.
+Specifically, I have had the chance to apply my expertise in psychological assessment and psychotherapy by working in community mental health, hospital, and private practice settings, including the Centre for Psychological Services at l

 I am currently registered as a psychologist by the College of Psychologists of Ontario and the Ordre des psychologues du Québec.
-I am also a member of the Canadian Psychological Association, the Canadian Association on Gerontology, the Société Québécoise pour la recherche en psychologie, and the Société québécoise de psychologie du travail et des organisations.
+I am also a member of the Canadian Psychological Association, the American Psychological Association, the Canadian Association on Gerontology, the Canadian Andrology & Fertility Association, the Société Québécoise pour la recherche en psychologie, and the Société québécoise de psychologie du travail et des organisations.

 - Anger & Emotion Regulation